STRATEGO provided support on three levels:

 This would give rise to a reduction by 1,000 terrawatt/hours per year by 2050 (TWh/year) for the five countries, which is the equivalent of the current total energy demand for the Czech Republic, Croatia and Romania.
 CO2 emissions would drop by 45 to 70% or 275 million tons/year in these five countries.
 Finally, the energy costs would also be reduced by 10 to 15%.

-Such scenarios help the European Commission to reduce CO2 emissions by 80% by 2050, as set out by the Commission.
+Such scenarios help the European Commission to reduce CO2 emissions by 2050, as set out by the Commission.
 If the European Commission did not use this potential for sustainable heating and cooling, this would cost up to €100 billion more per year.